NGO Activity in LEARNigeria Communities

 During the school survey across all selected states, the NGOs were valuable in delivering our introduction letters and explaining the relevance of the survey to the Head teachers in schools to be surveyed.
 Having the NGOs supporting us, made it easier for these schools to fully embrace feedback gotten from the survey and promise to improve in the areas within their ambit, while pleading with us to ensure the government gets actively involved in improving their infrastructure and learning facilities.

-Partnership with community based NGOs during the survey was invaluable in keeping track/checking/monitoring/ensuring accountability of LN resources and with their help, field supervision and communication with supervisors and community volunteers alike was generally fluid.
+Partnership with community based NGOs during the survey was invaluable in keeping track, checking, monitoring and ensuring accountability of LEARNigeria resources.
+With their help, field supervision and communication with supervisors and community volunteers alike was generally fluid.

-The no. 1 objective should be to determine trust/total commitment to the goal and responsibilities of the partners.
+- The number one objective should be to determine trust or total commitment to the goal and responsibilities of the partners.

-In summary, LN survey was an interesting revelation into the culture, practices, socioeconomic and environment activities connected with education, one which despite their misgivings, it could not have been successfully achieved without partnership with the NGOs and FLOs from these communities.
+In summary, LEARNigeria survey was an interesting revelation into the culture, practices, socioeconomic and environment activities connected with education, one which despite their misgivings, could not have been successfully achieved without partnership with the NGOs and FLOs from these communities.